danoszz/fe3-assessment-2/readme.md

 | _Quality_      | Probably Low | Dynamic and high | Static and high |       High
 | _Student type_ |   Good boy   |      Smart       |      Lazy       |   2rich2betrue

 You see where I am going?
-I spend +6 hours in figuring out how to clean an already converted JSON with **vanilla Javaascript** file but my code [broke](http://gph.is/1NJCgdV) every single time.
+I spend +6 hours in figuring out how to clean an already converted JSON with **vanilla Javascript** file but my code [broke](http://gph.is/1NJCgdV) every single time.
 I learned a lot about [arrays](https://www.w3schools.com/jsref/jsref_obj_array.asp) and even dreamed about it.
 I decided to switch to a **plugin** called [Papaparse](http://papaparse.com/).
 After abusive of use _Papa_ I figured out that I didn't need to parse an CSV to JSON, store it locally and then load it again with D3\.
 It all seemed a bit to excessive for a data file containing not more than 100 data points.

 So again I ended up with **with zero results**.
 At this point I decided to have a beer with my mate [Mike][block-author] to figure out life.